Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 ## 3.5  Typing in Mojo
 Mojo has so-called *progressive typing*: adding more types leads to better performance and error checking, the code becomes safer and more reliable.
-If the type is omitted, it is inferred by the compiler, that is: derived from the type of value the variable is initialized with (in let.mojo line 1 this was 1, an integer).
+If the type is omitted, it is inferred by the compiler, that is: derived from the type of value the variable is initialized with.

 Mojo is also a *strongly-typed language", contrary to Python, which is *loosely typed*: